vinniegarcia/hoff/README.md

 ## Overview

 Hoff is a collection of higher order functions.
 I don't really have a goal here other than to show that these high-level functions are really easy to write in ES6.
+And I thought the name `hoff` would be cool for a library of HOFs so here it is.

 ## Functions